SyneRBI/SIRF-SuperBuild/INSTALL.md

 3. Adjust your Ubuntu settings:
     - Default settings should allow you to access the internet from in the virtual machine.
       If not, please check [the Virtual Box documentation](http://www.virtualbox.org/manual/ch03.html#settings-network).
     - The keyboard type is set to English-UK.
-There are currently 3 preinstalled layouts: en_GB, en_US and pt.
+There are currently a few preinstalled layouts, including en_GB, en_US, Portuguese, Spanish etc.
       You can change keyboard-type by clicking on the relevant icon in the top-right of the VM.
       If you cannot find the layout that you need (e.g. to switch to a Mac keyboard), open a terminal by clicking "Activities" at top left and type "terminal" in the search box, then use